snwh/paper-gtk-theme/README.md

 Paper is distributed under the terms the GNU General Public License (GNU GPL v.3).

+###Installation & Usage

+If you download the provided archive, extract it and run the included install script.

+	bash install.sh

 ###Bugs & Issues

 If you find any bugs or issues with Paper or if you have a question, you can visit Paper's primary issue tracker on [GitHub](https://github.com/snwh/paper-gtk-theme/issues).